zertrin/clikraken/README.md

 This command line client allows you to get useful public and private information from Kraken's API and displays it in formatted tables.

-Moreover you can place or cancel simple orders.
+Moreover you can place or cancel simple orders
+(only buy/sell market/limit is currently implemented).

+**WARNING**: This software is currently in development.
+I consider it in _alpha_ state, which means that it works well enough for me but hasn't been thoroughly tested.
+There are probably undetected bugs left. **Use at your own risk!**

 ## Installation

-WARNING: This software is currently in development.

-**DO NOT USE for production!**

-You should install it in a virtualenv.
+You should install it in a virtualenv, but that's not mandatory.

 ### Step 1: Create a virtualenv

 ```
+mkdir -p ~/.venv  # or any folder of your choice
 pyvenv ~/.venv/clikraken
 ```